pycharm#

 Along the bottom of the PyCharm window, you should see a number of tabs, including one that says Terminal.
 Click this to open a Terminal (Command Prompt):

-You can use this in the same way that you would the “normal” Command Prompt.
-If you have configured an interpreter for your project, it should open as an Anaconda Command Prompt with that environment activated, meaning that you can use it to run scripts in that environment:
+If you have configured an interpreter for your project, it may open as an Anaconda Command Prompt with that environment activated.
+If not, you can run the following:

 python console#

-Next to the Terminal tab, you should also see a Python Console tab:
+Above the Terminal tab, you should also see a Python Console tab:

-This opens an iPython (interactive Python) terminal, which you can use in the same way that you would use the cells of a jupyter notebook:
+This opens an iPython (interactive Python) console, which you can use in the same way that you

 more resources#